 Soldier in the British Army

-I joined the army at a very early age and they taught me how to drive.
-After passing the basic L test I went on to pass the heavy goods vehicle test.
-As a soldier the army gave me the opportunity to gain valuable experience in driving a large variety of different vehicles including, trucks, tracked vehicles and armoured vehicles.
+I joined the Army at a very early age and they taught me how to drive.
+After passing the basic L test I went on to pass the class one heavy goods vehicle test.
+As a soldier the Army gave me the opportunity to gain valuable experience in driving a large variety of different vehicles including, trucks, tracked vehicles and armoured vehicles.

 Heavy goods vehicle driver

-After leaving the army I became a long distance lorry driver working for a local firm doing general haulage, this meant I was driving up to 38 ton articulated vehicles all over the country collecting and delivering near enough everything and anything.
+After leaving the Army I became a long distance lorry driver working for a local firm doing general haulage, this meant I was driving large articulated trucks all over the country collecting and delivering near enough everything and anything.
 It was while doing this job that I got my first insight into teaching driving when I was given the opportunity to train a new driver in how to drive an articulated truck and pass his Class 1 Heavy Goods Vehicle Test, which he did on his first attempt, this got me thinking about driving tuition as a career and the rest is history.